tommyjtl/google-colab-tinyyolov2-model-training-script/README.md

 ## Upload your labeled dataset to Google Drive

-Put all your image data to on folder (remember to categorize each class to individual folders), the file structure will look something like this:
+Put all your image data to on folder (remember to categorize images of each class to their designated folder), the file structure will look something like this:

 ```
 - DATASET_NAME